Server + API: Auth0 Configuration

-Once the application has been created you will need to configure the Scopes which applications can request during authorization.
+Once the application has been created, you will need to configure the Scopes that applications can request during authorization.

 In the settings for your API, go to the Scopes tab.
-In this section you can add all four of the scopes which was discussed before, namely
+In this section, you can add all four of the scopes discussed before: